-- (1) With the efforts of Boeing, the aircraft manufacturer, the root cause of this incident had been identified as the software issue of the FCMs of the aircraft. - (2) The target date for the release of FCE software CBP 5.1 was initially scheduled for the fourth quarter of 2020, and was committed to take place in the first quarter of 2021. - (3) AAIA understood that other than the solution to the LOC capture anomalies, CBP 5.1 would also cover many other product improvements. - (4) Due to the rather high frequency of reoccurrence of B787 LOC deviation in Hong Kong, AAIA considered that there was a genuine need to suitably prioritize solutions to address the LOC Capture Anomalies happened on Boeing 787 A/P flight director system. - (5) On 12 June 2020, AAIA issued a Safety Recommendation Report 01-2020 to release Safety Recommendation 02-2020 to the FAA, as follows.
+- With the efforts of the aircraft manufacturer, Boeing, and the airline, Etihad Airways, the root cause of this incident had been identified as the software issue of the FCMs of the aircraft. - (2) The target date for the release of FCE software CBP 5.1 was initially scheduled for the fourth quarter of 2020, and was committed to take place in the first quarter of 2021. - (3) AAIA understood that other than the solution to the LOC capture anomalies, CBP 5.1 would also cover many other product improvements. - (4) Due to the rather high frequency of reoccurrence of B787 LOC deviation in Hong Kong, AAIA considered that there was a genuine need to suitably prioritize solutions to address the LOC Capture Anomalies happened on Boeing 787 A/P flight director system. - (5) On 12 June 2020, AAIA issued a Safety Recommendation Report 01-2020 to release Safety Recommendation 02-2020 to the FAA, as follows.